jonathanchaffer/boerigter-center-app/README.md

-# Boerigter Center App _(Working Title)_
+# Hope Scope (The Boerigter Center App)

-An app built for the Boerigter Center for Calling and Career at Hope College.
+This app was built for the Boerigter Center for Calling and Career at Hope College.
 Written by Jonathan Chaffer, Josie Crane, Nam Do, and Will von Seeger.

+## Overview

+Provided below is a summary of how to use Hope Scope's main features:

+- The **Alumni Finder** displays a collection graduated alumni on a map, retrieved from [The Hope College Connection](https://connection.hope.edu).
+Upon opening the app for the first time, you will be prompted to log in using your Hope College Connection credentials.
+This allows the app to gather alumni data from The Hope College Connection.
+If you do not have an account yet, go to https://connection.hope.edu and register. **Note:** The app currently only works with Hope College Connection accounts created using an email and password, not a LinkedIn account.
+- The **Career Finder** displays job opportunities available to Hope students on a map, retrieved from [Handshake](https://hope.joinhandshake.com).
+No login is required to retrieve this data.
+- The **Alumni Stories** page provides a list of specific alumni curated by BCCC staff.
+Approved administrators are able to edit and add to this data by going to https://boerigter-center-app.web.app/admin and logging in using their admin credentials (different from Hope College Connection credentials).
+To get administrator access, contact [Mike Jipping](mailto:jipping@hope.edu).
+Information on how to add an administrator to the app can be found [here](#admin-access).

 ## Getting Started